AASHISHAG/open_university_learning_analytics/README.md

       + styles (css folder)
       + styles (jquery folder)
   + template (folder)
     + index.html            // Home page
     + about_us.html         // About us page
     + dataset.html          // Dataset description
     + header.html           // Header for all pages
     + machinelearning.html  // Machine Learning description
     + prediction.html       // Page of showing the prediction result with some chart and Visualization
     + question_form.html    // Form for getting user input
     + real_time_statistics.html // Page to show some Visualization about the Website users
     + tree2.html            // Tidy tree based on D3.js library
   + databaseMongodb.py      // Database connection
   + evaluateModels.py       // evaluating the machine learning models
   + labelEncoder.py         // encode the user selection to feed it into machine learning model
   + prediction.py           // predict student result by training on any N features
   + predictiveModels.py     // machine learning models
   + preprocessData.py       // pre-process the data
   + testingMongo.py         // testing the connection to MongoDB
   + traverseJson.py         // traverse json file to create the tree-map for visualisation
   + server.py               // main file to run the server and render the html templates

 <a name="headers4"/>

-# Step 1
-### Data prepration
+### <a href="predictiveModels.py"> Machine Learning Pipeline</a>

 * Data preprocessing (approx. 12% data reduction) - Merging tables to form a main table - Chi Square test for Feature selection.
 * Machine Learning Algorithms - Decision Tree - Random Forest - Naïve Bayes - Gradient Boosting - SVM.